Piyush608090/Polling-System-Api/README.md

 # Polling-System-Api
 This is a backend api for creating questions and adding options to a specific question.
 Options can be voted.
-Questions, options can be deleted and questions can be viewed with all of their options.
+Questions, options can be deleted and questions can be viewed with all of their options. <small>
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Polling system Features <br>
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-1.Create questions <br>
+1.Create questions <br> <small>
 2.Add options to question <br>
 3.Delete a question <br>
 4.Delete an option <br>